open-campaign-logger/compendium-generator/README.md

 1. Create a folder called `Services` and add the following:
     1. `I<YOUR SERVICE NAME>.cs` - interface inheriting from `ICompendiumService`.
     1. `Default<YOUR SERVICE NAME>.cs` - default implementation of the service.
+1. Copy the `stylecop.json` settings file from another project and place it in your project's root directory.
 1. Create a folder in `CampaignKit.Compendium.Tests` for your new module.
 Add basic unit tests that can be run during the build pipeline to ensure that the overall application is working correctly.
 1. Reigster your service in `CampaignKit.Compendium.Utility.Program`: